simon-ramirez-afk/glslp5/README.md

-Small ongoing project to learn GLSL in P5
+Small ongoing project to learn GLSL using P5

 Will update with what I add to this project overtime